acasarsa/checkit-front/README.md

 ### Summary

-A drag and drop enabled task organizer for children built with React frontend and a RESTful Rails API connection to PostgreSQL database.
+A drag-and-drop enabled task organizer for children built with React frontend and a RESTful Rails API connection to PostgreSQL database.
 With children stuck at home during the pandemic, I created a web app that would help them keep their days organized and productive.

+This project makes use of [React Context API](https://reactjs.org/docs/context.html) and [Hooks](https://reactjs.org/docs/hooks-intro.html) to manage state

 backend repo can be found here: [https://github.com/acasarsa/checkit-api](https://github.com/acasarsa/checkit-api)